Building a Sales Incentive Program

 Additionally, incentives don’t only keep your current employees happy, they also help recruit some of the best sales talent.
 Greg McBeth, head of revenue at Node.io, explains that developing sales incentives, while complex depending on your company’s pay ratios, is well worth the work because it will “help you attract and retain A-list sales talent.”

 Basically, many businesses are already utilizing incentives to their advantage.
 But, one size incentive program does not fit all.
 There are many factors to consider when developing an incentive program that is both effective and customized to your company’s needs.
+If you need help with recruiting talented employees, you can learn more about the best recruitment options here.

 What Are You Incentivizing?